robertgrey/robertgrey/README.md

 - 👋 Hi, I’m @robertgrey, noob.
 - 👀 I’m interested in learning js and angular atm, the plan is to later become an ML engineer, figured i'd start with web development and see how far i can get.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ... good quesion, will return to this later.
+- 💞️ I’m looking to collaborate on anything mental health-related
 - 📫 How to reach me: robert.grey.rgp@gmail.com

 <!---